 Driven largely by wing work for the A320NEO, A350 and A380 programs, Airbus is expanding its airframe design and analysis engineering center in downtown Wichita for a second time to accommodate the nearly 150 staff it has added in the past year.
 The work is not related to the company’s development of an A320 final assembly line in Mobile, Ala., nor to the wing and fuselage fabrication done in Kinston, N.C., by Airbus’s largest U.S. airframe supplier, Spirit AeroSystems, says the head of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airbus Expands Wichita Engineering Base".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airbus Expands Wichita Engineering Base".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.